alexaustin007/Used-AWS-EMR-to-process-big-data-using-Spark-and-Hadoop/README.md

 Spark Submit Command: To execute the Spark code on the AWS EMR cluster, I utilized the "spark-submit" command for submission and execution of the Spark application also monitored using spark webUI.

+Faced a lot of difficulties while setting up AWS EMR due to some configurations, somehow overcame it using stackoverflow and chatgpt.